sariserhan/Instacart/README.md

-# Instacart
-Predicting the consumer’s next purchase order Instacart Future Order Analysis by User
+# Instacart Predicting the consumer’s next purchase order
-Serhan Sari

-Instacart provides grocery delivery services from selected grocery stores to consumers’ door.
+Instacart provides grocery delivery services from selected grocery stores to consumers’ door in the USA.

 # Problem Statement
 Predicting which item(s) will be in a user’s next order by looking at over 3 Million historical purchase orders from more than 200,000 anonymized Instacart users.